If you are stuck indoors and need a birdy distraction here is a beautiful page filled with Audubon’s favorite bird photos, videos, and stories.

 National Audubon Society member with membership card: $10

 Friends of Corkscrew members: Free with membership card.

-In September 2017, Corkscrew Swamp Sanctuary was temporarily shut down after Hurricane Irma, but we are now fully open.
+Corkscrew Swamp Sanctuary was temporarily shut down after Hurricane Irma In September 2017.
+The short loop of the boardwalk reopened in one month and the long loop was reopened in December 2017.
 Please click here to read about the timeline after Irma.